technopagan/adept-jpg-compressor/README.md

 When compressing JPEG images, the same compression level is used on the entire image.
 However, most JPEG images contain homogeneous and heterogeneous areas, which are varyingly well-suited for compression.
 Compressing heterogeneous areas in JPEGs to reduce filesize causes [compression artefacts](https://en.wikipedia.org/wiki/Compression_artifact) due to the lossy nature of JPEG compression.

-This script adaptively alters the compression level for areas within JPEGs (per-block level lambda) to achieve optimized file size while maintaining a decent visual quality.
+This script adaptively alters the compression level for areas within JPEGs (per-block) to achieve optimized file size while maintaining a decent visual quality.
 This script achieves a significantly reduced file size compared to standard tools such as cjpeg while maintaining good visual quality, as can be measured via SSIM.
 This is good news for the [Web Performance](https://twitter.com/search?q=%23WebPerf&src=typd) and thus Web Developer community to achieve a great user experience on websites.

 ## Contributors